water-sucks/darkrose.nvim/README.md

     -- Styles to enable or disable
     styles = {
-        bold = true, -- Enable bold highlights for some highlight groups italics = true, -- Enable italic highlights for some highlight groups underline = true, -- Enable underline highlights for some highlight groups }
+        bold = true, -- Enable bold highlights for some highlight groups italic = true, -- Enable italic highlights for some highlight groups underline = true, -- Enable underline highlights for some highlight groups }
 })